thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

-Servers selects the servers to use for ntp peers Restrict sets which servers are able to connect to the NTP server Service_manage selects whether Puppet should manage the service Config_template determines which template Puppet should use for the ntp configuration.
+Servers selects the servers to use for ntp peers Restrict sets which servers are able to connect to the NTP server UDLC allows the node to use its own local time if a connection cannot be established with the NTP server Service_manage selects whether Puppet should manage the service Config_template determines which template Puppet should use for the ntp configuration.